wdhzw/Mechanical-Ventilation-Duration-Prediction/README.md

 1. Clone the repository to your local machine.
 2. Install the required libraries listed in requirements.txt.
-3. Run the 'main.py' file to train and evaluate the models.
+3. Run the file in the code file to train and evaluate the models.

 ## Limitations